Voiceover: a plea for imperfection

 humanity in imperfectionLet's talk about furniture for a moment, you'll soon see the connection with voice over and intention, I promise.
 Woodworking is one of my hobbies, and I find it meditative.
 And even if carpentry and cabinet-making aren't your thing, you'll quickly understand my point.
 Furniture made by machines in factories is perfect, to within a tenth of a millimetre.
 Does it offer what a piece of furniture made by a cabinetmaker emanates?
 Absolutely not.
 It breathes the hand of man and his inherent imperfection, and by the same token, nourishes those who look at it, who touch it, with living sensations, with an extra touch of beauty.
 And why?
 Because the person who made it has passed on his soul to it.

-The perfect is clinical, robotic, polished, hollow, cold, dead.
-What touches us, moves us, thrills us is not the perfect, it's humanity.
+Perfect is clinical, robotic, polished, hollow, cold, dead.
+I touch on this subject in my article about voice over and artificial intelligence.
+What touches us, what moves us, what thrills us, is not the perfect, it's humanity.
 Humanity with its rough edges, its weaknesses, its frailties, its slight imbalances.
 This woman's photo resonates with us because her face tells her story and expresses her soul.
 The opposite of the botox and silicone that polishes and standardises everything.
 Before continuing with this article, I invite you to watch these four short videos.
 It won't take any longer than a compilation of bloopers or a few videos of kittens.

 imperfection at the service of intention1) a TV advert for Dewar's Scotch Whisky the script being a poem by Charles Bukowski 'So You Want To Be a Writer'